top of page

 _DSC0025.jpg

-Laurence Dubé-Rushby's work invites audiences to explore cultural, personal, and local identities, examining how disruption can foster agency within contemporary educational, social, political, and cultural landscapes.
+Laurence's work invites audiences to explore cultural, personal, and local identities, examining how artistic disruption may foster agency within contemporary educational, social, political, and cultural landscapes.
 Her artistic practice has evolved from craft, textiles, and painting to mixed-media installations and performance, often shaped through collective participation.
 Her work seamlessly blends aesthetics with public engagement, embodying a socially constructed approach to knowledge.

 In her words: